OzzyCzech/ozzyczech.cz/content/macOS/Clean flash drive before unmount.md

-# How to clean flash drive before unmount on Mac
+# Clean flash drive before unmount

 How to **clean flash drive** and delete all hidden (dot) files on mac before unmount?
 It's simple, save follow commands as `flash`: